 On December 22, 2017, the Tax Cuts and Jobs Act of 2017 (the Tax Act) was signed into law.
 The Tax Act contains, among other things, significant changes to corporate taxation, including (i) a reduction of the corporate tax rate from a top marginal rate of 35% to a flat rate of 21%, (ii) a limitation of the tax deduction for interest expense to 30% of adjusted earnings (except for certain small businesses) (increased to 50% by the CARES Act for taxable years beginning in 2019 and 2020), (iii) a limitation of the deduction for NOLs in taxable years beginning after December 31, 2020 to 80% of current year taxable income in respect of NOLs generated during or after 2018 and elimination of net operating loss carrybacks for NOLs arising in tax years ending after December 31, 2020, (iv) a one-time tax on offshore earnings at reduced rates regardless of whether they are repatriated, (v) immediate deductions for certain new investments instead of deductions for depreciation expense over time, and (vi) a modification or repeal of many business deductions and credits.
 For federal NOLs arising in tax years beginning after December 31, 2017, the Tax Act (as modified by the CARES Act) limits a taxpayer's ability to utilize federal NOL carryforwards in taxable years beginning after December 31, 2020 to 80% of taxable income.
-In addition, federal NOLs arising in tax years ending after December 31, 2020 is generally prohibited.
+In addition, federal NOLs arising in tax years ending after December 31, 2017 can be carried forward indefinitely, but carryback of federal NOLs arising in tax years ending after December 31, 2020 is generally prohibited.
 It is uncertain if and to what extent various states will conform to the newly enacted federal tax law.
 We will continue to examine the impact the Tax Act and CARES Act may have on our results of operations and financial condition.